bbennett7/sinatra-bucketlist-project/spec.md

 - [X] You don't include changes in a commit that aren't related to the commit message

-DONE// Check that changing an experience with same name doesn't change other user's experience of same name, edit & status changes
-Check that user cannot access other user's experience Check that user cannot access other user's edit
-Check that user cannot access other user's delete
+DONE // Changing an experience with same name doesn't change other user's experience of same name, edit & status changes DONE // Check that user cannot access other user's Bucketlist DONE // Check that user cannot access other user's locations DONE // Check that user cannot access other user's homepage DONE // Check that user cannot access other user's experience DONE // Check that user cannot access other user's edit experience DONE // Check that user cannot access other user's delete